 Preparing for the “Counting Your Breath” Method

-If you practice this long enough, you can achieve a very deep and abiding sense of inner peace.
+If you practice these different types of meditation long enough, you can achieve a very deep and abiding sense of inner peace.
 It’s fairly straightforward.
 There are really no “moving parts.”
 It’s not complicated at all.

 First, you need to find the right spot.
 Generally speaking, you should do this in an area where you’re not going to be disturbed.
 There should be no distractions in terms of what you can see, hear, smell, taste, touch.

 It should be a place that will be only available to you for around 10-15 minutes.
 It doesn’t really take all that long, but you have to be in the right spot for a long enough period of time for this meditative technique to benefit you.

 Second, you’re going to close your eyes.
 This is a technique that you cannot do with your eyes open.
 Remember, we’re basically going to avoid any kind of distractions.
 These distractions can be seen, heard, smelled, tasted, and touched.
 No distractions.
 So you close your eyes, and you just focus on one thing and one thing alone.